 Nolan Smith II, 5-star defensive end, IMG Academy (Bradenton, Fla.) — committed to Georgia

 Nolan Smith has taken several visits to Tuscaloosa throughout his recruitment and is a giant priority for Alabama defensive coordinator Tosh Lupoi.
-However, it’s going to be tough for the Tide to flip Smith.
-He’s one of those players who’s from the state of Georgia and grew up wanting to play for the Bulldogs.
+However, it is going to be tough for the Tide to flip Smith.
+He is one of those players who is from Georgia and grew up wanting to play for the Bulldogs.
 Georgia coach Kirby Smart is going to lock down those kind of guys for the Dawgs.

 Christopher Hinton, 5-star defensive end, Greater Atlanta Christian (Norcross, Ga.) — committed to Michigan

 Christopher Hinton is going to be another recruit who is going to be tough to flip.
 Hinton’s first offer was from Michigan, and he has stated how important academics are to him.
 It is one of the biggest reasons he ended up choosing the Wolverines.
 Alabama will have to try to tell Hinton that its school’s academics are on Michigan’s level to have any chance at flipping him from the Wolverines.